Bábism: Progressive revelation

+According to the Báb, religion is a dialogical and relative phenomenon that is the product of the interaction of the will of God with the historical stage of the development of humanity.
+The Báb rejects the traditional concept of religion which portrays it as an absolute and eternally binding imposition of the will of God on humans.
+Religion is a dynamic and progressive reality similar to humanity.
+One of the most significant and central expressions of this dialectical and historical concept is the Báb's use of the term irtifá (ارتفاع) which carries two contradictory meaning; cancellation and elevation.
+Irtifá‘ conveys the same semantics as Hegel’s Aufhebung (to elevate/abolish).
+According to the Báb, each new religion is an irtifá‘ of the previous religion.
+The new religion is the negation and abrogation of the previous religion, yet at the same it is the same previous religion, which appears in a higher, more elevated form.

+This notion of continuity and renewal anticipates future prophetic revelations after the Báb.
+More specifically the Báb states that the essence and purpose of his own mission, as he always stresses, is to prepare the people for the advent of a yet greater messianic figure that appears after him which he refers to as "he whom God shall make manifest".

+According to the Báb, the word of God is alive and dynamic and wants to appear in its new form in conjunction with the evolution of mankind.
+He deeply regrets that religious traditionalists, out of their love for their divine book, prevent the evolution of the same book and reject its re-appearance in the next religious dispensation.

 Resurrection, Judgment Day and cyclical revelation

 The Báb taught that his revelation was beginning an apocalyptic process that was bringing the Islamic dispensation to its cyclical end, and starting a new dispensation.
 He taught that the terms "resurrection", "Judgement Day", "paradise" and "hell" used in Shiʻa prophecies for the end-times are symbolic.
 He stated that "Resurrection" means that the appearance of a new revelation, and that "raising of the dead" means the spiritual awakening of those who have stepped away from true religion.
 He further stated that "Judgement Day" refers to when a new Manifestation of God comes, and the acceptance or rejection of those on the Earth.
 Thus the Báb taught that with his revelation the end times ended and the age of resurrection had started and that the end-times were symbolic as the end of the past prophetic cycle.
 The Báb wrote: "Verily, the world and the hereafter are two spiritual states.
 If you turn towards God, exalted be He, then you are in paradise and if you are occupied with your self then you are in hell and in the world.
 Therefore understand these allusions."

 In the Persian Bayán, the Báb wrote that religious dispensations come in cycles, as the seasons, to renew "pure religion" for humanity.
 This notion of continuity anticipated future prophetic revelations after the Báb.